c4arl0s/OxfordGuideToEnglishGrammar/README.md

 Note
 a And, or (and but) can link verb phrases and also whole clauses. • 243 b For or in questions, • 31.

+# Phrases in apposition

+Two noun phrases are in apposition when one comes after the other and both refer to the same thing.

+Everyone visits the White House, the home of the President.
+Joseph Conrad, the famous English novelist, couldn't speak English until he was 47.

+When the second phrase adds extra information, we use a comma.

+When the second phrase identifies the first one, we do not use a comma.

+The novelist Joseph Conrad couldn't speak English until he was 47.
+Pretty 25-year-old secretary Linda Pilkington has shocked her friends and neighbours.
+The sentence about Linda is typical of newspaper style.

+We can also use apposition to add emphasis.
+This happens in speech, too.
+The man is a fool, a complete idiot.

+Other kinds of phrases can be in apposition.

+The place is miles away, much toofar to walk.
+The experts say the painting is quite valuable, worth a lot ofmoney.

 # 3. [Statements, questions, imperatives and exclamations](https://github.com/c4arl0s/OxfordGuideToEnglishGrammar#sentence-and-text)
 # 4. [Questions and answers](https://github.com/c4arl0s/OxfordGuideToEnglishGrammar#sentence-and-text)